Solar panels on roof

 • Requires a decent credit score

-Most ideal for: Customers with reasonable credit scores and are financially savvy enough to find a value personal loan.
-They may also also a great option for those dealing with solar suppliers that will negotiate down their price for upfront payment.
+Most ideal for: Financially savvy customers with reasonable credit scores willing to search for a good value personal loan.
+They could also be a great option for those dealing with solar suppliers who will negotiate for upfront payment.

 Advertisement